jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 > NOTE
 >
-> If the primary key is stored at some point, it should be saved in a secured mannger (TPM/HSM, etc).
+> If the primary key is stored at some point, it should be saved in a secured location.

 #### Command line
 To visualize the required settings, you can type: